-Notes to the Condensed Consolidated Financial Statements (Expressed in Canadian dollars, unless otherwise stated) (Unaudited) For the three months ended March 31, 2016 and 2015
+Notes to the Consolidated Financial Statements (Expressed in Canadian dollars, unless otherwise stated) (Unaudited)

 7. Key sources of estimation uncertainty (continued):

 (d) Estimated mine closure and rehabilitation costs:

 The Company's provision for mine closure and reclamation cost obligations represents management's best estimate of the present value of the future cash outflows required to settle the liability which reflects estimates of future costs, inflation, movements in foreign exchange rates and assumption of risks associated with the future cash outflows.
 Changes in the above factors can result in a change to the provision recognized by the Company.